DA calls for rhetoric to be cooled as she announces charges over Pelosi attack

 Paul Pelosi attack: DA calls for political rhetoric to be toned down as she announces charges against David DePape

-David DePape also faces string of federal charges and up to life imprisonment if convicted
+Suspect also faces string of federal charges and up to life imprisonment if convicted

 San Francisco DA says ‘political rhetoric’ must be toned down after attack on Paul Pelosi

-The San Francisco District Attorney called for political rhetoric to be toned down as she announced charges against David DePape for the alleged attack on Nancy Pelosi’s husband.
+The San Francisco District Attorney called for political rhetoric to be toned down as she announced charges against David DePape for the attack on Nancy Pelosi’s husband.

-Brooke Jenkins demanded greater civility in US politics as she announced state charges against the suspect for his alleged brutal hammer attack on Paul Pelosi at the couple’s home in the city.
+Brooke Jenkins said there should be greater civility in US politics as she announced state charges against the suspect for the brutal hammer attack on Paul Pelosi at the couple’s home in the city.

 The city’s top prosecutor said that her office will charge the suspect with attempted murder, residential burglary, assault with a deadly weapon, elder abuse, false imprisonment of an elder, and threats to a public official and their family.